“How do you make money?”

 - Free credit score from CreditKarma?
 Super awesome.

 And while there may be such a thing as “free financial advice,” there certainly is not a thing as free financial advice that you actually want to use.
 If a financial advisor offers advice for free, it’s time to turn around, start screaming, and start running.
-That’s because free financial advice is actually just a sales pitch for a terrible financial product – be it a whole life insurance policy, over-priced mutual fund, or anything else.
+That’s because free financial advice is usually just a sales pitch for a terrible financial product – be it a whole life insurance policy, over-priced mutual fund, or anything else.

 Free “financial advice” is akin to watching an informal.
 One could make the argument that there are no commercials during an infomercial.
 But, that would be missing the point.
 In an infomercial, the entire segment is one big long commercial.
-And just like in an infomercial, if the products were any good, those products wouldn’t need an infomercial to sell.
+And just like in an infomercial, if the products were any good, those products probably wouldn’t need an infomercial to sell.
 The best products truly speak for themselves.

 The Wrong Way for Financial Advisors to Make Money

 So, now we know that free financial advice is bogus.
-If you want to get some real financial planning advice, you are going to have to pay for it.
+If you want to get real financial planning advice, you are going to have to pay for it.
 If you’ve decided that it does make sense to pay for financial planning, know that there are several ways that a financial advisor can get paid.

 Commission for a Selling Something You Probably Don’t Need

 The first way an advisor can get paid we’ve already covered.
 It’s for selling a bad financial product that you probably don’t want.
-At the risk of subjecting you to industry jargon, the financial advisor who gets paid for selling stuff is known as a commissioned salesperson.
+And at the risk of subjecting you to industry jargon, the financial advisor who gets paid for selling stuff is known as a commissioned salesperson.
 Commissioned salespersons are the folks that you must absolutely run screaming from.

 If a financial advisor says they are “fee-based,” it’s also time for running and screaming.
 Fee-based is a term created by commissioned salespeople to further confuse hard-working Americans.
 If you hear “fee-based” from a financial advisor, run away.
 Oh, and while you’re at it, remember to scream.